genesis-release-r-ccs/genesis_website/_docs/installation.md

 last_modified_at: 2025-05-08T11:59:26+09:00
 layout: single
 toc: true
+toc_sticky: true
 sidebar:
   nav: sidebar-basic
 ---

 ## Requirements

-The recommended compilers, preprocessors, and libraries for **GENESIS ver.
-1.4.0 or later** are listed below.
-Please make sure that at least one of them in each section is installed on your system.
-If the users do not use the Intel or Fujitsu compilers, the combination of GCC compiler, GCC preprocessor, and OpenMPI is recommended.
-Detailed information about the requirements for each version is described in the user manual (see Chapter "Getting started").
+The recommended compilers, preprocessors, and libraries for **GENESIS version 1.4.0 or later** are listed below.
+Please ensure that at least one option from each category is installed on your system.
+If you are not using the Intel or Fujitsu compilers, we recommend the combination of the GCC compiler, GCC preprocessor, and OpenMPI.

+For detailed version-specific requirements, please refer to the User Manual, Chapter “Getting Started”.

 -   **Operating systems**
     -   Linux